anoushka1297/CG1111A-final-project/README.md

 # CG1111A-final-project- Autonomous mBot Maze Solver
 Autonomous maze-solving mBot with wall following, line detection, and custom-built RGB colour sensing system.
 Developed for NUS CG1111A.
+*This repository was uploaded after project completion for documentation and archival purposes*

 ## Overview